bitfocus/companion-module-obs-studio/HELP.md

 **Sources**
 * Source Visible *(If a source is visible in the program, change the style of the button)*
-* Source Enabled in Scene *(If a source is enabled in a specifc scene, change the style of the button)*
+* Source Enabled in Scene *(If a source is enabled in a specific scene, change the style of the button)*
 * Filter Enabled
 * Audio Muted
 * Audio Monitor Type